anewton1998/rdap_guide/src/protocol/rdap_urls.md

 #### Nameserver Lookups

-For registries and registrars following the "host object" model (see [namserver server children](object_classes.html#nameserver-children)), nameservers may be queried using their fully qualified host name with the `/nameserver` path:
+For registries and registrars following the "host object" model (see [nameserver server children](object_classes.html#nameserver-children)), nameservers may be queried using their fully qualified host name with the `/nameserver` path:

 ~~~